 “Remember, the VA-guaranteed home loan features a no down payment option…”

-If you use a conventional loan to buy a home, the mortgage lender will require you to make a down payment.
-The minimum down payment typically ranges from 3% to 5%.
+The mortgage lender will want a down payment if you purchase a home with a conventional loan.
+Usually, there is a minimum down payment of 3% to 5%.
 For a median-priced ($354,000) home in the U.S., this could add up to nearly $20,000.

 3. Avoiding Private Mortgage Insurance